Diminished sixth

 Its inversion is the augmented third, and its enharmonic equivalent is the perfect fifth.

-Wolf fifth
+"Wolf fifth"

-A severely dissonant diminished sixth is observed when the instrument is tuned using a Pythagorean or a meantone temperament tuning system.
+A severely dissonant diminished sixth is observed when a fixed-pitch instrument limited to twelve notes per octave is tuned using Pythagorean tuning or a meantone temperament with a fifth flatter than 700 cents.
 Typically, this is the interval between G♯ and E♭.
-Since it seems to howl like a wolf (because of the beating), and since it is meant to be the enharmonic equivalent to a fifth, this interval is called the wolf fifth.
-Notice that a justly tuned fifth is the most consonant interval after the perfect unison and the perfect octave.
+Since this interval was considered to "howl like a wolf" (because of the beating), and since it sounded like a badly out-of-tune fifth, this interval is called the "wolf" fifth.
+A justly tuned fifth is the most consonant interval after the perfect unison and the perfect octave.